After a second extended city break in Amsterdam, Liz and her husband are keen to share tips they picked up along the way to help others.

-Just across the Nieuwezijds Voorburgwal, which runs behind Nieuwe Kerk and Koninklijk Paleis, take a look at Amsterdam's rather grand former head post office building.
+Cross the Nieuwezijds Voorburgwal, which runs behind Nieuwe Kerk and Koninklijk Paleis, to take a look at Amsterdam's rather grand former head post office building.
 Dating back to the late 1890s, the building was described as 'post-office gothic', due to its elaborate style and towers.
 It is now a shopping mall, worth a quick look inside for its unusual design by Cornelis Hendrik Peters.

 Abercrombie & Fitch (Formerly Metz & Co)

-You might be forgiven for thinking we're on a shopping trip.
-But, as you wander the streets and canals of Amsterdam, it's worth noticing the architecture around you.
-No, we didn't intend shopping in Abercrombie & Fitch.
-Their late 19th Century building on the corner of Leidsestraat and Keizersgracht was formerly occupied by Metz & Co, selling luxury goods.
+You might be forgiven for thinking we are on a shopping trip.
+But, as you wander the streets and canals of Amsterdam, it is worth noticing the architecture around you.
+Abercrombie & Fitch's late 19th Century building on the corner of Leidsestraat and Keizersgracht was formerly occupied by Metz & Co, selling luxury goods.

-The glass cupola was added in 1933 and in 1973, new owners Liberty commissioned a sixth-floor cafe, which had great reviews for its views.
+The glass cupola was added in 1933 and in 1973, new owners Liberty commissioned a sixth-floor cafe, which was very popular for its views.
 Sadly, the cafe is no longer there, which we established after trying to access it.

-The Amsterdam sign might have moved to the airport, but it's worth taking the time to head to the Museum District, crossing several canals as you do so.
-Here you will be able to admire the national museum of the Netherlands, home of many famous works of art.
+The I Amsterdam sign might have moved to the airport, but it is worth taking the time to head to the Museum District, crossing several canals as you do so.
+Here you will be able to admire the national museum of the Netherlands, home to many famous works of art.
 Designed by P. J. H. Cuypers in a neo-Renaissance style, the Rijksmuseum opened in 1885.

 The area between the museum and the Concertgebouw is a large open space with an attractive water feature.
-It's an opportunity to take a break from the canals and busy streets of central Amsterdam along with other visitors to the city.
+It gives you an opportunity to take a break from the canals and busy streets of central Amsterdam along with other visitors to the city.
 The absence of the iconic sign might even make it easier to get a good photo.
 Note the similarities with Centraal Station.

 After the open space of Museumplein, head back into Amsterdam over the canals, to Muntplein, at the end of the Singel.
 The base of the Munttoren was once part of a gate in Amsterdam's medieval city wall.
 The base survived a fire in 1618, which destroyed the gate.
 Hendrick de Keyser (designer of the Westerkerk) added the clock tower, steeple, and orb in 1619.